kubernetes-sigs/kueue/keps/973-workload-priority/README.md

 Implement `WorkloadPriorityClass`.
 `Workload` can utilize `WorkloadPriorityClass`.
+CRDs like Job, MPIJob etc specify the `WorkloadPriorityClass` through labels.

 ### Non-Goals

-Using existing k8s `PriorityClass` for `Workload` is not recommended.
+Using existing k8s `PriorityClass` for Workload's Priority is not recommended.
 `WorkloadPriorityClass` doesn't implement all the features of the k8s `PriorityClass` because some fields on the k8s `PriorityClass` are not relevant to Kueue.

 ## Proposal

-In this proposal, a `WorkloadPriorityClass` will be created.
+In this proposal, `WorkloadPriorityClass` is defined.
-The `Workload` will be able to utilize this `WorkloadPriorityClass`.
+The `Workload` is able to utilize this `WorkloadPriorityClass`.
 `WorkloadPriorityClass` is independent from pod's priority.
 The priority value will be part of the workload spec and be mutable.
+CRDs like Job, MPIJob etc specify the `WorkloadPriorityClass` through labels.

 <!--
 This is where we get down to the specifics of what the proposal actually is.